elhadjibarry/aws-iac-cloudformation/README.md

 - **NAT Gateways**: NAT Gateways with assigned Elastic IP in each AZ for outbound internet access from private subnets.
 - **Public Route table**: Public route table to define the routing rules for the traffic in the public subnet.
 - **Private Route table**: Private route table in each AZ to define the routing rules for the traffic in the private subnet.
+- **Auto Scaling Group**: An ASG that will launch two EC2 instances in private subnets and  maintain the desired number of EC2 instances depending on the load.
-- **EC2 Instances**: Two EC2 instances in private subnets in each AZ, each running a simple web server.
+- **EC2 instance**: Each EC2 instance launched by the ASG will run a simple web server to display the current availability zone.
-- **Application Load Balancer**: An ALB in the public subnet to distribute traffic between the EC2 instances.
+- **Application Load Balancer**: An ALB in the public subnet to distribute the traffic between the EC2 instances.
-- **Security Groups**: Security groups as firewall for the EC2 instances and the ALB.
+- **Security Groups**: Security groups as firewall to control the network access to the EC2 instances and the ALB.

 All the resources are tagged with the project name to easily identify them in the AWS Management Console and for billing purposes.